 - Thicker tumors, which usually have been present for some time but have gone undetected, may spread to other organs.
 Surgery removes the tumor and any local spread, but it cannot remove distant metastasis.
-Other therapies, such as radiation therapy or chemotherapy, are used to treat the metastatic tumors.
+Other therapies, new targeted agents or older approaches such as radiation therapy or chemotherapy, are used to treat the metastatic tumors.

 - Malignant melanoma causes more than 75% of deaths from skin cancer.

 - Of the approximately 70,000 malignant melanomas diagnosed in the United States in 2007, the vast majority were cured.
 Still, thousands of people die of melanoma each year.

 Living with cancer presents many new challenges for you and for your family and friends.

 - You will probably have many worries about how the cancer will affect you and your ability to "live a normal life," that is, to care for your family and home, to hold your job, and to continue the friendships and activities you enjoy.

 - Many people feel anxious and depressed.
 Some people feel angry and resentful; others feel helpless and defeated.

 For most people with cancer, talking about their feelings and concerns helps.